jdart1/arasan-chess/doc/BUILD.md

 make CC=gcc-10 CXXFLAGS=-std=c++20

 As noted earlier, clang is recommended for best perfomance.
+For PGO, a compatible version of "llvm-profdata," from the clang bin directory, must be present in the PATH: this may not be the case for a default clang install.

+Program execution for PGO runs in the "profile" subdirectory, and -a is passed to the program, allowing options such as tablebase use to be set via an arasan.rc file in that directory, if desired.

 Defining NUMA in the Makefile will build a version that has support for NUMA (Non-Uniform Memory Access) machines.
 NUMA support relies